 Devils Gate via Flint Canyon is a 7.4 mile loop trail located near La Canada Flintridge, California that features a river and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from January until January.
+The trail is primarily used for hiking and horses and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Equestrian/Hiking trail that starts from Cherry Canyon and winds through the neighborhoods of La Canada Flintridge and connects to Devil's Gate Reservoir and The Hahamongna Watershed Park.
 This hike begins from Hampstead Road at the Cherry Canyon Motorway.
 Cross Hampstead road and follow the well marked Flint Trail as in winds its way through various properties in the area.
 The trail crosses several residential streets untill it reaches Chula Senda Lane.
 Turn left and then make an immediate right on a private street named Woodfield Road (don't worry, trail access is allowed).
 After a bend you will link up with the trail again.
 After a little over a mile the trail drops down next to a small wooded creek that is hidden in the middle of suburbia.
 Continue along this trail as it parallels the freeway and then crosses under the street and then the freeway.
 You will emerge from the other side at the Devil's Gate reservoir.

 I must be an idiot because this was confusing as heck.
 Couldn't find the beginning of this trail from Cherry Canyon Motorway so I drove to Woodfield Road and started from there.
 That stroll was pretty interesting.
 You go under the 210 and then out of a tunnel.
 Then it's like, what?
 Where do you go?
 So I walk around to try and figure it out.
 There's a tunnel to your right on the other side of the Devils Dam sign.
 Go through there and then walk down and past the swings and you're there.